The Top Paint Colors for Dark Rooms, Plus How to Choose One

 In fact, white and off-white paint colors can often fall flat in dark rooms.

-If you want to create a room that feels airy and open, but it doesn’t get a lot of natural light, white isn’t necessarily the best bet.
+All of this is to say that, if you want to create a room that feels airy and open, but it doesn’t get a lot of natural light, white can be tricky to get right.

 (The one caveat to this, in my experience, is if you’re painting a dark, windowless bathroom, and you’re trying to create a more functional space so you can see what you’re doing.
 In this case, white can be a good choice for functional reasons!).